 Additionally, you can turn on Parental controls on the Play Store app.
 To do so, open the Play Store app, tap Menu > ‘Settings’ > ‘Parental Controls’, turn it on by setting a pin.

-Method 2: Block Specific Websites – Editing Host files
+Method 2: Block Websites on Android by Editing Hosts File

 In this method, we’ll block specific websites on an Android device by editing the host files.
 Remember, your Android device needs to be rooted, else this will not work.